Pelosi offers McCarthy rare praise after his meeting with Taiwan president

 “I felt our meeting today provided a greater peace and stability for the world.
 America’s support for the people of Taiwan will remain resolute, unwavering and bipartisan,” McCarthy said after the event, adding “there’s no need for retaliation.”

-Pelosi went to Taiwan in August despite warnings from China against doing so, a high-profile visit that ratcheted up tensions between Washington and Beijing, which views Taiwan as a province of China that cannot conduct its own diplomacy.
+Pelosi went to Taiwan in August despite warnings from China against doing so; her high-profile visit ratcheted up tensions between Washington and Beijing, which views Taiwan as a province of China that cannot conduct its own diplomacy.

 After the visit, McCarthy criticized Pelosi for not including any Republicans in the congressional delegation.
 Pelosi invited Rep. Michael McCaul (R-Texas), the then-ranking member of the House Foreign Affairs Committee, but he was unable to attend.